kylemcparland/everstride/README.md

 2. Create or use existing helper function inside helpers/api to fetch.
 3. Import helper function into component you wish to make db queries (will need to be client side to pull from a form to make queries).

+Run "npm run db" to reset the DB and fully seed it.

 If page isn't changing even after modifying, you may need to delete the ".next" folder at the top of the directory, which stores all cache.